Haletran/42_ft_irc/README.md

 - [x] : Parsing error in mode command
 - [x] : Invite not working properly
 - [ ] : Having problems with INVITE if multiple channel, works on first invite on the first channel but doesn't work on second channel (user is not invite : error)
+(input in struct not corresponding to the right stuff that's why)

 ## BOT animation